 Using this trick fake honey is sold in Indian streets.

-- Dip a small Cotton boll in honey. shake off excess and try to burn it on flame.
+Dip a small cotton ball in honey.
+Shake off excess and dry to burn it on flame.

 This is a baseless and misleading test, as the burning tendency depends on the moisture level or thickness of the given product.

-- Cotton boll Catching fire: All Carbohydrates can catch fire.
+All Carbohydrates can catch fire.
 The only hurdle is the presence of water.
 Honey does contain water up to 18% so as any other adulterant.
 Initially, the flame will dry out the water then starts burning.
-Unripe honey gives false-negative result whereas thick adulterant can give a false-positive result.
+Unripe honey gives a false-negative result whereas thick adulterant can give a false-positive result.

-Procedure – Take a cloth or blotting paper and pour a few drops of honey over that cloth and made to flow.
+Procedure – Take a cloth or blotting paper and pour a few drops of honey over that cloth and made it flow.

 Inference – Honey is considered pure if it flows without wetting the cloth.
 Honey is considered fake if it gets absorbed or leave a wet mark.

-Flowing without leaving a wet mark does not prove it’s purity.
-It dependes on the water or moisture present in honey.
+Flowing without leaving a wet mark does not prove its purity.
+It depends on the water or moisture present in honey.
 All thick adulterant behaves in the same manner.

 Therefore this is a misleading test.